substance/interior/campaign.md

 <img src="http://interior.substance.io/images/campaign/document.png" width="100%" />

-*<sub>Will be released under the Open Source MIT license.</sub>*

-###Substance Surface
+### Substance Surface

 Substance Surface is an in browser multi-line plain text editing control.
 It provides a low-level interface for general text manipulation, insertion, deletion et. al. and user-defined range based annotations.
 Surface exposes an API that will make it possible to build more complex text editors on top of it.

 <img src="http://interior.substance.io/images/campaign/surface.png" width="100%" />

-*<sub>Will be released under the Open Source MIT license.</sub>*

 ## And then?

 This campaign is just a starting point.
 Once we have a stable foundation is when things will become really exciting.

-Here are a few of our next priorities:
+Here are a some of our next priorities:

-* New content types (images, tables, lists ...)
-* Plugin system (Extend Substance, create your own content types)
+### Plugin System

+We'll be adding a plugin system for the Composer in order to make it easy for developers to create their own content types and share them with the Substance development community.

+### Collaborative editing

+Our design is ready

 * Collaborative editing and sharing of documents with a selected number of people.
 * Topic-related networks (Channels) for the Substance Hub so documents are easy to find.